Walnut Hill Historic District (Knightdale, North Carolina): Joseph Blake House

 The Joseph Blake House is situated in an open grove of large hardwood trees on the southwest corner of the intersection of Mial Plantation and Smithfield Roads.
 It was originally built in the 1860s by Joseph Blake, son of the founding pastor of Oaky Grove Methodist Church and half-brother of Alonzo T. Mial.
 All but one room of the original house burned in the late 1800s; the house seen today was constructed soon thereafter on the same foundation.
 The Doric columns on the front porch and the ornate front door are said to have been salvaged from older homes in Raleigh that were being demolished.

 In addition to farming, Joseph Blake also served several terms as county surveyor starting in 1884.
 His office, a one-room wood frame building, sits to the northwest of the main house.
 It was constructed around 1870 and features a hip roof, brick chimney, and a single door and window.

+Conservation

+In 2013, the Triangle Land Conservancy purchased 405 acre surrounding the historic district to form the Bailey and Sarah Williamson Preserve.
+An additional 42 acre encompassing the Oaky Grove Church, Frog Pond Academy, and other historic structures were donated to the conservancy in 2022.
+The conservancy plans to restore the buildings and maintain a portion of the land in agricultural production.